fahrnbach/genie-assistant/README.md

 > ✅ Works cross-platform using `shx`

 🎯 **Pro tip**: `vite preview` is like a mini production server — it shows you exactly what your site will look like *after deploy*.

 ---

+## 🛠️ Future Improvements

+Here are some ideas for future upgrades:

+- 🔄 Use LangChain to manage retrieval, prompt construction, and model calls
+- 🧠 Switch to a full vector store like Chroma or Weaviate
+- ✨ Support multiple personas and switching themes
+- 🛡️ Add token/session auth or more advanced user controls
+- 📊 Visualize embedding coverage and chunk search relevance

+---